Villarrealized/DigitalOceanSetup/README.md

 # Create a local mount point for the drive
 mkdir -p /mnt/my-awesome-app-db

-# Mount the partition as XFS
+# Mount the partition as ext4
 mount -t ext4 /dev/sda1 /mnt/my-awesome-app-db

-# Verify that the XFS mount was succesful
+# Verify that the ext4 mount was succesful
 df -Th /mnt/my-awesome-app-db

 # Create a permanent mount point in fstab